 Peter concludes this portion of I Peter with a moving exhortation to live out the Christian life based on our position before God.
 Four titles express our position setting forth our privileges before God.
 We cannot orient to God properly without knowing these privileges.

-In these verses, Peter presents the believer’s position then he explains the purpose for this position.
+In these verses, Peter presents the believer’s position; then, he explains the purpose of this position.
 The believer’s position in the Christian life is fourfold.

 The unbeliever cannot have eternal meaning and purpose.
 No matter how successful he may be in this life, he cannot have what the most humble Christian can have.
 The believer, no matter what disaster has overtaken him in life, no matter what failure has occurred in his life, holds status before God.

 All four privileges are positional.
 These are things accomplished by God.
 Therefore, we hold privilege by our status before God by God.
 No matter how we fail, we still have these prerogatives before God because of Christ.